EternalYoshi/ThreeWorkTool/README.md

 Current Changelog:

+V5.1

+- Added Jump To Line Function to the MSD Viewer/Editor.
+- Improved M3a Error Checking so the program reports the problematic entry and continues to read the rest of the arc and file.
+- Fixed an issue with Manifest text separation.

 V5.0

 ANIMATION IMPORTING IS NOT READY YET, BUT MANY THINGS HAVE BEEN FIXED/CHANGE ENOUGH TO WARRANT ONE MORE UPDATE.